Keeping a healthy pH balance is important to staying healthy. Find out how to balance your body’s pH with these simple tips.

-Now that we know how to test our pHs and what the ideal ranges are for saliva and urine, let’s talk about how we get back in balance.
+Now that we know how to test our pH and what the ideal ranges are for saliva and urine, let’s talk about how we get back in balance.

-In this post (and video), I’ll show you what do do if you’re too acidic or too alkaline.
+In this post (and video), I’ll show you what to do if your pH is too acidic or too alkaline.

-If that doesn’t work, try adding 1/4 tsp. of baking soda to your water.
-Sodium Bicarbonate is one of the most alkalizing substances on the planet… and CHEAP!
+If that doesn’t work, try adding 1/4 teaspoon of baking soda to your water to support pH balance.
+Sodium Bicarbonate is one of the most alkalizing substances on the planet… and it’s super CHEAP!

-This is usually digestion as well.
-Adding in digestive enzymes usually brings your pH back into balance.
-Next, try increasing your consumption of green drinks, vegetables and soups.
+This usually signals a digestion issue as well.
+Adding in digestive enzymes usually brings your pH balance back.
+Next, try increasing your consumption of green drinks, vegetables, and soups.
 These can help boost alkaline reserves.

-If nothing is working, add in 1/4 tsp. of baking soda to water away from meals.
+If nothing is working, add in 1/4 teaspoon of baking soda to water—just be sure to do this away from meals.
 This usually does the trick.

-You want to speed up digestion so digestive enzymes work well.
+You want to speed up digestion, so digestive enzymes work well to support your pH balance.
 You could also be sure your bowels are working properly.
-Vitamin C can sometimes help move the saliva down to a healthy range.
+Vitamin C can sometimes help move the saliva down to a healthy pH balance.
 Adding in eggs and meat can also help some people become more acidic.
-Play with it and observe.
+Play with it and monitor the results.

 There you have it… tips and tricks to get your saliva and urine pH back into balance.

-How about YOU?
-Is there anything you do that seems to help your numbers?
-Share with us!
+Is there anything you do that seems to support your pH balance?
+Share with us in the comments.